-This National Park on the western coast of Korea is a haven for all things worth hiking for- and that’s what most people come here to do.
-During the winter, much of the park is inaccessible due to the freezing temperatures and snowfall, but during April, the vibrancy of the blossom brightens up even the gloomiest of Spring days.
+This National Park on the western coast of Korea is a haven for all things worth hiking for, and that’s, indeed, what most people come here to do.
+During the winter, much of the park is inaccessible due to the freezing temperatures and snowfall, but during April, the vibrancy of the blossom brightens up even the gloomiest of spring days.
 Whether you’re a serious hiker or a casual walker, there’s a trail here for everyone beneath a canopy of pink and white.

 5. Soak Up the Sun on Jeju Island

 When you think of Korea, a white, sandy beach kissed by the blue tint of crystal waters probably doesn’t come to mind.
 Yet, Korea is in fact home to a host of magnificent beaches, perfect for swimming, sunbathing and water sports.
 Most Koreans will avoid any of these activities and will more than likely be sat underneath an umbrella for shade, so you’ll have the majesty of the entire sea to yourself.
 Stick to the southern and eastern coasts for the finest white sand beaches and avoid the west if you don’t want to swim in what is slowly becoming China’s toilet (to quote my Korean buddy).

 From snow-white beaches to, well, snow.
 With no instruction, a language barrier of epic proportion in place and an oversized pair of very non-waterproof pair of trousers in hand, having never skid before I decided that Korea would be the best place to try for the first time.
-With Korea set to hold the Winter Olympics in Pyeongchang in 2018, they have the facilities, the slopes and indeed the weather for an adrenaline fuelled ski adventure.
+Having hosted the Winter Olympics in Pyeongchang in 2018, Korea has the facilities, the slopes and indeed the weather for an adrenaline-fuelled ski adventure.